 It is important to determine if your pet has a food allergy or an adverse food reaction.
-A food allergy can cause some severe symptoms and will happen every time your pet encounters the specific food.
+A food allergy can cause some severe symptoms and will happen every time your pet encounters a specific food.
 An intolerance usually will only cause digestive issues that are less severe.
-Humans definitely have a tendency to equate food allergies, or adverse food reactions with food intolerance often times leading to misdiagnosis or misperception that food allergies are more common than they are.
+Humans definitely have a tendency to equate food allergies, or adverse food reactions with food intolerance oftentimes leading to misdiagnosis or misperception that food allergies are more common than they are.
 So, while a food allergy isn't common, if it is happening, it is best to identify it right away.

 A scourge for all pet owners, the flea is another pesky allergen for animals.
 Well, not the flea itself but its saliva.
-Both dogs and cats can have or even develop an allergy to flea saliva resulting in itchiness, discomfort or swelling when bitten.
+Both dogs and cats can have or even develop an allergy to flea saliva resulting in itchiness, discomfort, or swelling when bitten.

 Most of these allergies will trigger similar symptoms.
 In the case of a pollen or seasonal allergy, your pet might have:

 - Dermatitis, swelling, or rashes on the skin

 - Redness, especially on the belly, ears, eyes, or noses

 - Hair loss